swatir2015/tspoon/README.md

 - [Ruby on Heroku](https://devcenter.heroku.com/categories/ruby)

-# tspoon

 ## Steps I followed
 -  Setting up the environment

--- Created a Heroku account
+1. Created a Heroku account
--- Installed Heroku toolbelt
+2. Installed Heroku toolbelt
--- Installed Postgres.
+3. Installed Postgres.
 Added to $PATH
 ```sh
 	export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin
 	export PATH=$PATH:/Applications/Postgres93.app/Contents/MacOS/bin
 ```
 - Ran Bundle Install
--- Had to change version of RVM.
-Using: rvm use ruby-1.9.3-p125 -- Had to create symlink to GCC: sudo ln -s /usr/bin/gcc /usr/bin/gcc-4.2 -- Ran into an issue with gem install pg
+1. Had to change version of RVM.
+Using: rvm use ruby-1.9.3-p125
+2. Had to create symlink to GCC: sudo ln -s /usr/bin/gcc /usr/bin/gcc-4.2
+3. Ran into an issue with gem install pg
 		--- sudo old libz files
 		--- Install new version of libz
 		--- ./configure, make and sudo make install

 - Set up the database
--- Rake files to create the tables
+1. Rake files to create the tables
--- Seed the lookup tables (since there is no Enum type supported by Active Record in migrations for postgres
+2. Seed the lookup tables (since there is no Enum type supported by Active Record in migrations for postgres

 -  Build the app
--- Define the routes
+1. Define the routes
--- Write the controllers, models
+2. Write the controllers, models
--- Create the HTML pages
+3. Create the HTML pages
--- Create the JavaScript pages
+4. Create the JavaScript pages
--- Make it shiny (add the CSS)
+5. Make it shiny (add the CSS)

 - Test the app on Chrome

 - Deploy to Heroku
--- Run migrate first
+1. Run migrate first
--- Assets didn’t load.
+2. Assets didn’t load.
 Had to change setting of Rails env to serve static assets

 ##TO DO
 - Form Error Handling